5l1v3r1/Unsecure/README.md

 *(Note: macOS already have built-in mitigation (see https://twitter.com/pwnsdx/status/812653042898243584) for this kind of attack but are not yet implemented by these security softwares)*

 #### Timeline

+16 Aug: HandsOff! patched the issue (quite lately but better late than never) so please update as well!

 16 Jan: Objective-See deployed a fix for BlockBlock.
 You should update asap.